Sushi Wawa is a brand new, family-friendly Sushi restaurant which has opened up in Innaloo, just opposite Ikea.

 Sushi Wawa’s modern-decor restaurant offers comfortable booths for up to four-to-six people, and bar-style seating for casual and solo dining, all positioned around the sushi train.

 An open kitchen takes centre stage of the restaurant, where more than 110 varieties of sushi, sashimi and hot and cold dishes are created.
 The kids loved watching the chefs prepare the food.

-Sushi Wawa owner/manager, Perth mum of 3, Lee Hayes said her vision was to make high-quality, well-priced Japanese food more accessible to the people of Perth.
+Sushi Wawa is owned and managed by a young Perth family of two, the Tierneys.
+Their vision is to make high-quality, well-priced Japanese food more accessible to the people of Perth.
 Sushi Wawa boasts a stellar line-up of accomplished Japanese chefs.
-Head chef Hiroaki Fujioka (formerly of Nobu Perth) leads sous chefs George Yamahara (previously Satsuki), Mitsunori Nishida (ex Jaws) and Hidenori Otani (ex Rockpool).
+Head chef is locally-renowned sushi king, George Yamahara (previously Satsuki), who leads senior sous chef Mitsunori Nishida (ex Jaws) and sous chef Takahiro Nishizawa.

 Catering to Australia’s love of beetroot, the chef’s have created an uranmaki sushi exclusive to Sushi Wawa called the ‘COB’.
 It is a combination of cream cheese, onion and beetroot with cucumber and black sesame seeds.
 It was very tasty!